 Sitting at the northwest corner of Africa and seven short miles across from Spain, Morocco has for centuries been an important gateway between Africa, Europe, the Middle East, and the West.
 Contemporary Morocco thus reflects layers of cultural, political, religious and philosophical influences from many regions.
 It has also long served as a gateway of imagination that filters and shapes perceptions that the East and West have of each other.
 This program combines classroom instruction on Morocco while at DePaul with first-hand experience in Morocco, the latter of which includes seminars with Moroccan scholars, guided and self-tours, on-site class meetings, and living for one week with a Moroccan host family.

 While in Morocco, we will travel to four destinations that illustrate just part of the country’s diversity cultural and geographical diversity.
 We start in Rabat (the current capitol of Morocco), noting the historic Chellah ruins and Kasbah in the context of contemporary urbanism.
 We will also observe the effect of recent gentrification on the more traditional neighboring town of Salee.
 We will then visit Meknes, its ancient medina, and its imperial architectural complexes.
 We then head to Fez, touring on the way the 2000-yr old Roman ruins of Volubilis, and the centuries old shrine city of Moulay Idriss.
 We settle in Fez for oneweek, during which students reside with local host families.
 With its 1000 year-old medina and several major mosques, Fez has been an important center of Islamic learning and civilization for centuries.
-The final leg in Morocco features a camel trek in the Sahara desert.
+The upon departing Fez, students will trek through the Sahara desert on camels before proceeding to Marrakech for the final leg.
 The program ends with a 1-day layover in Paris, during which we will visit the Louvre Museum’s new installation on Islamic art and/or the Institute of the Arab World.

 Students register for a total of 8 credits for this program.